 Created in 1972 to provide cooling for North Anna Power Station https://www.dominionenergy.com/about-us/making-energy/nuclear/north-anna-power-station, Lake Anna is the second largest lake located entirely in the state of Virginia.
 Stretching for 17 miles in length and with a shoreline of over 200 miles, Lake Anna has become a recreational focal point.

 Lake Anna in reality is two lakes in one.
 The “main lake” or “public” side, is composed of 9,600 acres and the “private” side is 3,400 acres.
 The two sides are separated by three rock dikes.
-The water intake to the water plant is located on the “main lake” side and the warm water discharge empties into a series of three cooling ponds that make up the “private” or “warm” side.
-After water cools, it return to the main lake at dike three.
+The water intake of the water plant is located on the “main lake” side and the warm water discharge empties into a series of three cooling ponds that make up the “private” or “warm” side.
+After the water cools, it returns to the main lake at dike three.
 The “private” side, is private in the sense that there are no public boat launch facilities.
 Many beautiful homes adorn the serene wooded landscape of both sides.

-Lake Anna’s reputation as a recreation get away grew rapidly during the late 1980’s as many metropolitan area residents discovered the lake’s close proximity to the urban homes.
+Lake Anna’s reputation as a recreation getaway grew rapidly during the late 1980’s as many metropolitan area residents discovered the lake’s close proximity to the urban homes.

-The lake contains over 30 species of fish including large-mouth bass, striped bass, walleye, catfish, white and yellow perch, crappie, bluegill and thread-fin shad.
-Fishermen generally prefer the spring and fall months but also take advantage of the excellent winter fishing Lake Anna provides.
+The lake contains over 30 species of fish, including largemouth bass, striped bass, walleye, catfish, white and yellow perch, crappie, bluegill and thread-fin shad.
+Fishermen generally prefer the spring and fall months, but also take advantage of the excellent winter fishing Lake Anna provides.

 Lake Anna is equally as popular with pleasure boaters and water skiers.
 Boating use typically peaks in July, however, many veteran boaters and lake cruises as spectacular fall colors are unveiled.